Pitmairen/jinja-simplesyntax/README.rst

-With line statements its also posible to use inline content like this:
+With line statements its also possible to use inline content like this:

 ::